Court dismisses appeal as Burkes forcibly removed from courtroom

 Mr Burke was suspended from work on full pay last year pending the outcome of a disciplinary process, which arose from incidents concerning a row over a student who had requested to be addressed by the pronoun “they”.

-Mr Burke, who has represented himself at the Court of Appeal, was accompanied in court by his parents Martina and Sean Burke and three of his siblings.
+Mr Burke, who has represented himself at the Court of Appeal, was accompanied in court by his parents Martina and Sean Burke, his sister Ammi, and his brothers Isaac and Simeon.

 He had argued previously that he could not accept “transgenderism” due to his Christian beliefs, and that the orders issued by the High Court were “manifestly unconstitutional and unlawful”.